What Is Allergy-Induced Asthma?

-Home Remedies to Reduce Asthma Flare-Ups
+Home Remedies To Reduce Asthma Flare-Ups

-Home Remedies to Reduce Asthma Flare-Ups
+Home Remedies To Reduce Asthma Flare-Ups

 While there is no known cure for asthma, and attacks can be potentially life threatening, asthma symptoms can be managed by both learning how to keep from having flare ups and how to manage a flare up when it does occur.
 During an asthma attack the airways become inflamed, the bronchial tubes constrict, adjacent muscles simultaneously contract and the body produces extra mucus that clogs the air passages.
 All this results in making it very difficult to breathe properly.